bobby-valenzuela/Bash-Scripting/README.md

 Then just source your login script
 Example: `. ~/.bashrc`

+Then you can just call your script as you would a normal command

-Then you can just call your script with `bash -e myscript.sh` or sh `myscript.sh`
+Otherwise you could call your script with `.myscript.sh` (assuming you've added the bash location in the shebang) or with the bash command directly with `bash myscript.sh`/`bash -s myscript.sh` or sh `myscript.sh`.

+Note: Of course, ending the file with ".sh" is optional.